 Further Information : Social Inclusion

-Social inclusion is about reducing inequalities between the least advantaged communities and the rest of society by closing the opportunity gap and ensuring that support reaches those who need it most.
-It means actively promoting opportunities to participate, whether in work, in learning or in society more generally.
+This can be achieved by closing the opportunity gap and ensuring that support reaches those who need it most.
+It also means actively promoting opportunities to participate, whether in work, in learning or in society more generally.

 Embedding social inclusion as a cross cutting theme will help ensure that communities are strengthened and regenerated, that young people get the best possible start in life and the opportunity to fulfil their potential, and that older members of these communities are able to contribute fully while also improving their skills, and their future financial security.